NBR O-Rings (Buna-N / Nitrile Rubber)

 Cost Effective

-NBR is the most economical O-ring material.
-For petroleum-fluid applications, it delivers strong performance at a fraction of the cost of fluorocarbon compounds.
+NBR is the most economical O-ring material — typically 3–8× less expensive than FKM and 50–100× less expensive than FFKM.
+For petroleum-fluid applications, NBR delivers strong performance at a fraction of the cost of fluorocarbon compounds.

 Good Mechanical Properties

-High tensile strength and abrasion resistance make NBR suitable for dynamic sealing applications including rotary and reciprocating shaft seals.
+Tensile strength 10–20 MPa and abrasion resistance suitable for dynamic sealing including rotary shaft seals and reciprocating rod seals in hydraulic cylinders at standard operating speeds.

 Frequently Asked Questions - NBR